 To find what buzzwords you should avoid – the ones recruiters tend to overuse the most on their LinkedIn profiles - we dug into LinkedIn data.
 It turns out that there is a very clear pattern and there are 10 words that tend to be much more common (and clichéd) than others.

 Here are the words you should stop using:

 Now that you know what not to use on your profile, you should invest some into to polishing your recruiter brand on LinkedIn and making your profile stand out.
-Download this free ebook: 6 Steps to Building Your Recruiter Brand on LinkedIn to find tips and examples with real recruiters.
+Download this free ebook: 21 recruiters' LinkedIn profiles that will inspire your own.